-When an organization writes a book or article, the organization's name takes the place of the author's.
+When a book or article is written by an organization, the organization's name takes the place of the author's.
 Do not abbreviate.
-For example, the American Psychological Association.
+For example: American Psychological Association.

 American Psychological Association.
 (2021).
 Publication manual of the American Psychological Association (7th ed.).
 Author.